Prioritising applications

 We will put you in Band F if any of these applies:

-• You turned down a reasonable offer of housing from us
+• Refusal of a reasonable offer of accommodation

-We will then look at people on the Common Housing Register who are in that band and we will offer the property to the person who has been waiting longest.
+We will offer the property to the person who has been waiting longest.

-If housing is in a hard-to-let area, it may be offered to people in Band D or Band E.
+If housing is in a hard-to-let area, it may be offered to people in Band E.